austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 ### Regular activities
 Chat, obviously!
 But chat about what?
 You certainly need [responsible staff](#choosing-staff) to start topics and engage in conversations.
 Members need to feel that...

-* You cares about them
+* You care about them
 * They have certain value in the server
 * They enjoy staying in your server
 * They have things to talk about